-Anytime you’re planning to feed a large group of children and their parents, you really can’t go wrong with sandwiches.
-Mix and match the breads and fillings for a variety of finger sandwiches (this way there is something to please everyone) or go with a several-foot-long, hero-style sandwich that is made up of a popular collection of fillings.
+Anytime you’re planning to feed a large group of children and their parents; you really can’t go wrong with sandwiches.
+Mix and match the bread and fillings for a variety of finger sandwiches (this way there is something to please everyone) or go with a several-foot-long, hero-style sandwich that is made up of a popular collection of fillings.

 04 of 09